wp-plugins/post-state-tags/readme.txt

 3. Screenshot showing the Settings interface where you can adjust settings like colors, icons

 == Changelog ==

-= 1.1.1 =
-* Added filter for background color light value, with example code in FAQ

 = 1.1.0 =
 * Added Settings interface for: enable, icon visbility, post status color picker and dashicons picker